incarti/faastxincarti/README.md

 # faastxincarti

+<h1>UOA-Crypto</h1>

 <hr>

 See https://github.com/go-faast/faast-web for original app, this is a clone angled at providing UOA student a simple platform for sending/recieving/swapping coins.
 Built with react.
 Integration with browser and hardware wallets.

+<h3>Purpose</h3>

+Ease of uptake through a standardized platform providing quick entry to the crypto area to newcomers.

 <h3>Running</h3>